Cornbread Chicken Pot Pie Made From Scratch

 How to Make Cornbread Chicken Pot Pie

-Steam your frozen mixed veggies according to directions on bag.
+To start, go ahead and steam your frozen mixed veggies following the directions on the bag.

-Melt butter in a small saucepan over medium heat.
-Toss in the chopped onions and sauté until just barely tender (about 2-3 minutes).
+Next, melt some butter in a small saucepan over medium heat.
+Toss in your chopped onions and let them sauté until they’re just tender, which should take about 2-3 minutes.

-Add the chicken broth, salt, pepper, and flour, and stir until well combined.
-Add cream and cook, stirring constantly, until the mixture has thickened (about 5 minutes).
+Now, add the chicken broth, salt, pepper, and flour.
+Stir everything together until it’s well combined.
+Pour in the cream and continue to cook, stirring constantly, until the mixture thickens up nicely, about 5 minutes.

-Add the milk, melted butter, and eggs and stir until smooth.
-Stir in the cheese and drained corn.
+Next, pour in the milk, melted butter, and eggs, stirring until everything is just smooth.
+Fold in the cheese and drained corn.

-Bake at 400 for about 20 minutes or until cornbread is golden on top.
+Bake for about 20 minutes, or until the cornbread topping is beautifully golden and cooked through.

-Serve up this warm comfort meal to those who bless your supper table each night.
-Life is good and if you take notice of it, it gets even better.
+Serve up this comfort food casserole to those who bless your supper table each night.
+Life is good, and if you take notice of it, it gets even better!

 • Streamline this cornbread chicken pot pie recipe by preparing the filling the night before and storing it in a covered container in the refrigerator.
 Mix up the cornbread batter a half hour before supper, pour it on top of the filling, and bake!